rocky/python-spark/README.rst

 SPARK
 =====

-SPARK is an Early Algorithm Parser with some Generic Abstract Syntax Tree building routines.
+SPARK is an Early Algorithm Parser with some generic Abstract Syntax Tree-building routines.

 SPARK stands for the Scanning, Parsing, and Rewriting Kit.
 The first version was written by John Aycock was described in his 1988 paper: